Towards Flexibility and Interpretability of Gaussian Process State-Space Model: Experimental Results

-where the definition and computation of the (Jacobian) transition matrix $\bm{F}(\x_t)$ can be found in Eq.~20 of \cite{revach2022kalmannet}.
-We compare CO-GPSSM and CO-TGPSSM against EKF, because it has been shown in \cite{revach2022kalmannet} that when model-based filtering algorithms know exactly the discretized Lorenz system information, the EKF can achieve best state inference results.
-We thus use the EKF as a baseline for the state estimation MSE lower bound.
-We generate a sequence of the length $T = 2000$ for training the CO-GPSSM and CO-TGPSSM.
-The state inference results are presented in Table \ref{tab:Lorenz_results} and Fig.~\ref{fig:Lorenz_dataresults_SSMs} in Appx. \ref{appx:more_experimental_results}.
-It can be found that the state inference performance of (T)GPSSMs is reasonably comparable to the EKF in terms of the state-fitting MSE, given the fact that only noisy measurements are provided for the training of (T)GPSSMs.
-The results also suggest model knowledge plays a vital role in state estimation.
-For the data-driven (T)GPSSMs, its learned latent space representation should fuse model knowledge as possible to gain a better state inference performance, which is left for future exploration.
+where the definition and detailed computations of the (Jacobian) transition matrix $\bm{F}(\x_t)$ can be found in Eq.~(20) of \cite{revach2022kalmannet}.
+We compare the CO-GPSSM and CO-TGPSSM with the classic EKF because it was shown in \cite{revach2022kalmannet} that when model-based filtering algorithms know exactly the discretized Lorenz system information, the EKF can achieve the best state inference results.
+We thus use the EKF as a practical lower bound for evaluating the MSE of state estimation.
+In addition, we also compare the scenario where the EKF has a model mismatch, referred to as EKF-M. Specifically, we assume that during filtering, the transition function used in the EKF is corrupted by small perturbations and has the following mismatched form:

+For learning and inference in both the CO-GPSSM and CO-TGPSSM, we generate a sequence of length $T = 2000$.

+The state inference results are presented in Table \ref{tab:Lorenz_results} (and Fig.~\ref{fig:Lorenz_dataresults_SSMs} in Appendix~\ref{appx:more_experimental_results}).
+Notably, the state inference performance of (T)GPSSMs is comparable to that of the EKF in terms of state-fitting MSE, despite being trained solely on noisy measurements without any physical model knowledge.
+Furthermore, the significant deviations observed in the state estimation due to the slight model mismatch in the EKF-M highlights the vital role that physical model knowledge plays in state estimation.
+Therefore, to further improve the state inference performance in the data-driven (T)GPSSMs, we could explore the integration of physical model knowledge into the learned latent space representation of the (T)GPSSMs, which could be a fruitful avenue for future research.